 By Sudip Kar-Gupta and Gwénaëlle Barzic

-PARIS (Reuters) - Payments company Worldline agreed on Monday to buy French rival Ingenico in a 7.8 billion euro ($8.7 billion) deal, creating a European leader in a sector trying to keep up with fast-changing consumer habits and technologies.
+PARIS (Reuters) - Payments company Worldline agreed on Monday to buy French rival Ingenico <INGC.PA> in a 7.8 billion euro ($8.7 billion) deal, creating a European leader in a sector trying to keep up with fast-changing consumer habits and technologies.

 Firms in the sector provide everything from the card terminals found in shops to broader services such as transaction security for retailers and banks, and many now want to be present across the whole payment chain.

 "We're likely to see more consolidation," Worldline Chief executive Gilles Grapinet told reporters, adding that it was an industry with cost advantages for those operating on a large scale.

 The takeover of Ingenico gives the firm an implied equity value of 7.8 billion euros and would immediately boost Worldline's earnings per share, with around 250 million euros expected in savings by 2024.

 The price tag implies a premium of about 16% to Ingenico's closing market value on Friday of around 6.7 billion euros.